Tornadoes could hit some areas as massive winter storm moves east ahead of Christmas

 "Today was going to be probably our busiest day since COVID hit or definitely just before Thanksgiving," said Shawn Dobberstein, Fargo Airport Authority executive director.
 "Our building was pretty full this morning when American, Delta, United decided to cancel some flights."

-The heaviest wind gust was 62 mph in Fargo, Gust said.
-Conditions were starting to improve as the storm moved eastward, and Dobberstein was hopeful that flights would resume later in the afternoon.

-Authorities in southeastern South Dakota were responding to several multiple-vehicle pileups, including one on I-29 north of Sioux Falls involving at least a dozen cars and a dozen semi-trailers, according to Dell Rapids volunteer firefighter Rick Morris.
-He said there were several non life-threatening injuries and some emergency response vehicles were stuck, the Argus Leader reported.
+Authorities in southeastern South Dakota responded to several multiple-vehicle pileups Wednesday, including one on I-29 north of Sioux Falls involving at least a dozen cars and a dozen semi-trailers, according to Dell Rapids volunteer firefighter Rick Morris.
+He said there were several non-life-threatening injuries and some emergency response vehicles were stuck, the Argus Leader reported.

 Other motorists in eastern North and South Dakota opted to wait out the storm.
 The Coffee Cup Travel Plaza, one of the few stops on I-94 in northeastern South Dakota, was quiet on Wednesday morning, said Dani Zubke, a worker at the store near the town of Summit.